gate/gateapi-csharp/docs/WalletApi.md

             config.SetGateApiV4KeyPair("YOUR_API_KEY", "YOUR_API_SECRET");

             var apiInstance = new WalletApi(config);
-            var clientOrderId = "da3ce7a088c8b0372b741419c7829033";  // string | The custom ID provided by the customer serves as a safeguard against duplicate transfers.
-It can be a combination of letters (case-sensitive), numbers, hyphens '-', and underscores '_', with a length ranging from 1 to 64 characters. (optional) var txId = "59636381286";  // string | The transfer operation number and client_order_id cannot be empty at the same time (optional)
+            var clientOrderId = "da3ce7a088c8b0372b741419c7829033";  // string | Customer-defined ID to prevent duplicate transfers.
+Can be a combination of letters (case-sensitive), numbers, hyphens '-', and underscores '_'.
+Can be pure letters or pure numbers with length between 1-64 characters (optional) var txId = "59636381286";  // string | Transfer operation number, cannot be empty at the same time as client_order_id (optional)

             try
             {
-                // Transfer status query.
+                // Transfer status query
                 TransferOrderStatus result = apiInstance.GetTransferOrderStatus(clientOrderId, txId);
                 Debug.WriteLine(result);
             }